twigphp/Twig/doc/advanced.rst

         // ...
     }

-The first argument of the ``Twig_Filter_Method`` constructor is always ``$this``, the current extension object.
-The second one is the name of the method to call.

-Using methods for filters is a great way to package your filter without polluting the global namespace.
+Using methods or lambdas for filters is a great way to package your filter without polluting the global namespace.
 This also gives the developer more flexibility at the cost of a small overhead.

 Overriding default Filters
 ..........................